 There are various functions that are available to be used within templates.
-To see every function available, please refer to the classes & functions section above.
+To see every function available, please refer to the classes & functions section in the documentation.
 Below are some useful PHP code snippets that you may find yourself using when building your template.

 Italicized portions are code that will be changed based on your site.

 This code builds the module with the slug slug and stores it in the variable $examplemodule.
 This can be used to access a module’s content at any point in a template.